Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Categorization of Methods from Different Perspectives

-Another representative work uses a two-loop control architecture for a robot with flexible joints.
-An outer loop regulates the contact force in task space to track a desired force trajectory, and an inner loop stabilizes the joint motion \cite{56}.
-Through Lyapunov-based analysis, it is proven that both the force error and the joint deviations remain bounded, illustrating theoretical safety in both domains.
-In learning-based settings, ensuring stability in the joint space can indirectly enforce task-space safety.
-For instance, a model-based actor–critic method confines the joint controller’s behavior within stability limits using an analytical model of the robot and environment stiffness.
-As a result, the end-effector never pushes beyond safe force limits because the joint controller won’t allow an unsafe regime \cite{88}.
-Even in dynamic locomotion tasks, a similar philosophy is applied.
+Hierarchical control frameworks typically employ a task-space loop to manage environmental interaction forces, coupled with an inner joint-space loop to handle redundancy resolution and torque limits.
+A Cartesian impedance controller regulates contact stiffness, while a secondary joint-space reflex module monitors for collisions or internal limits, overriding commands to dissipate energy if discrepancies arise \citep{66, wang2022high}.
+Theoretical guarantees for such dual-loop architectures have been established via Lyapunov analysis, proving that errors in both force tracking and joint deviation remain bounded \citep{56, michel2021bilateral}.
+Additionally, in \cite{liu2025safe}, the constrained manifold is imposed in both joint and Cartesian space to ensure safety.

-One study on robotic hopping ensured the policy respected joint torque and angle limits at all times, which inherently kept the robot’s jumping motions stable and prevented falls or hardware stress during ground contact \cite{101}.
-By addressing safety at multiple levels, these approaches leverage the strengths of each domain.
-The task-space layer handles safe interaction with objects and surfaces, while the joint-space layer ensures the robot’s own mechanics remain within secure operating conditions.
-This redundancy provides robust safety even under varying uncertainties or if one layer’s assumptions are violated.
+Ensuring stability in the joint space can indirectly enforce task-space safety \citep{long2025neural}.
+In \cite{88}, a model-based actor–critic method confines the joint controller’s behavior within stability limits using an analytical model of the robot and environment stiffness.
+As a result, the end-effector also never pushes beyond safe force limits.
+Similarly, in dynamic locomotion tasks like hopping, strictly respecting joint torque and angle limits is shown to inherently stabilize the task-space center-of-mass trajectory, preventing falls \citep{101}.